mykytashch/vk-send-extension/README.md

 VK ChatBotPro is distributed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

 ### Author
-VK ChatBotPro is developed by [Your Name].
+VK ChatBotPro is developed by Mykyta Shcheholevatyi